 |Up to £17,495||£1,457||None|

-Your repayments might vary depending on how much exactly you’re paid in a month.
+Your repayments may vary depending on how much exactly you are paid in a month.

 If your income falls below the starting threshold within a certain month, there won’t be a repayment deduction made for that month.